 - Prepare the salad.
 Add the rest of the salad ingredients except the toasted rice and chili flakes in a medium-sized bowl.
 Mix and let the salad sit for 5 minutes while you prepare to slice the meat.

 - Slice the steak against the grain into 1-2 inches long, and save all the juices.
 Very important!

-- Place the sliced beef over the salad, including the steak juices, mix lightly and sprinkle on toasted rice powder, and mix well.
+- Place the sliced beef over the salad, including the steak juices, lightly sprinkle on toasted rice powder, and mix well.

 - Add the chili pepper, more lime juice, or fish sauce to your liking.
 That’s it!
-Serve with Thai sticky rice and jasmine rice, or eat it as a hearty and delicious salad!
+Serve with Thai sticky and jasmine rice, or eat it as a delicious, hearty salad!
 Add some raw vegetables like sliced cabbage, lettuce, and cucumbers, and use them like wraps for extra nutrients.
 Enjoy!